mdsiddik51/Digi-Tools/README.md

 ### ⚙️what is Digitools

-- DigiTools is an all-in-one web toolkit, offering fast and easy-to-use digital tools for everyone to use.
+- DigiTools is an  all-in-one web toolkit website, it's offering fast and easy-to-use digital tools for everyone to use.

 ---